 We finally headed up to the so-called Best Garden (Jacobean Pleasure Garden) with its topiary display.
 There were good views back to the House and Church, and the many rose plants in the circular beds indicated that this would be an attractive, colourful area in the Summer.

-If you intend to visit several National Trust properties in a year, then taking up annual membership could save you a lot of money and we have a Special Membership Offer, which also applies to membership given as a gift.
+If you intend to visit several National Trust properties in a year, then taking up annual membership could save you a lot of money, and we have a Membership Offer, which also applies to membership given as a gift.

-To receive a £5 eGift Card with annual or gift membership paid by direct debit, click on National Trust.
-This Special Membership Offer also includes other £5 Gift Cards which you will you see when you click on the link.
+To receive a £15 National Trust gift card with annual or gift membership paid by direct debit, click on National Trust.

 POSTED 9th NOVEMBER 2021 by STEVEN HANSON.
 The photographs were taken by BARBARA HANSON.